-Source: World Sikh Organization of Canada (WSO)
+Author/Source: World Sikh Organization of Canada (WSO)

 Ottawa – The World Sikh Organization of Canada (WSO) expresses disappointment and frustration with the decision of the Delhi Court closing the case of Jagdish Tytler, a primary accused in the 1984 anti-Sikh massacre and prominent Indian politician.
 Yesterday’s decision by the Delhi Court once again exposes India’s inept judicial system which has failed to convict a single organizer of the November 1984 anti-Sikh massacre.

 The Delhi Court’s decision flies in the face of the findings of numerous inquiries that for the past 25 years have called for Mr. Tytler to be tried for his alleged involvement in the massacre of Sikhs in November 1984.
 In August 1993 the Jain Aggarwal Committee first recommended registering a case against Mr. Tytler, followed by a similar recommendation by the Narula Committee in January 1994.
 Most recently, in 2005, the Nanavati Commission found ‘credible evidence’ against Mr. Tytler, stating that he ‘very probably’ had a hand in organizing the November 1984 violence.

 For over 25 years, the victims of the 1984 anti-Sikh massacre have waited for justice.
 Instead of trying those accused of leading the mobs that burnt thousands of Sikhs alive, the Indian judiciary has protected the guilty who continue to hold leading positions in the ruling Congress Party of India.
 Those implicated in leading the violence include prominent Congress politicians, Mr. Tytler, Sajjan Kumar and Indian Roadways Minister Kamal Nath who recently visited Canada in March.